-We asked some of our friends.
+To get to the bottom of it, we asked some of our friends.
 The brains behind the marketing departments at companies like Buffer and Zapier.
-And it turns out that everyone has that one disruptive campaign etched in their memory.
+And it turns out that each of them has that one disruptive campaign etched in their memory.

 Whether it’s down to a heartfelt message, a funny script, or plain old clever branding, here are the 15 campaigns that made marketing history.

 “My favorite campaign was when Dove had an FBI sketch artist draw a woman from how she described herself, and then from how a complete stranger described that same woman.
 The drawings were completely different, and Dove shared a compelling statistic that only 4% of women around the world consider themselves beautiful.”

 Kim Kadiyala , Marketer at Zapier “I love the dialogs in Skittles’ ads.
 It’s a little awkward, sometimes even aggressive, but it’s the perfect balance of strangeness and sarcasm.
 When you watch their ads, you feel many different emotions at once.
 It really grabs your attention.”
 Aiste Lenartaviciute , Marketer at MailerLite 3.
 The “ Wassup” campaign, Budweiser “I was in fifth grade when this campaign came out, so it was peak timing in terms of my immature sense of humor.
 I remember the commercial became really popular among my friends.
 We’d all answer the phone with a ridiculous ‘wassssup.”
 Alex Birkett , Growth Marketer and Content Strategist at ConversionXL 4.
 “The Future’s Bright, The Future’s Orange” campaign, Orange